Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-In `AggressiveTypeInferencer.visit_BoolOp()`, type assertions performed on the left-hand-side don't result in Pluthon AST nodes that convert UPLC data types to primitive types.
+In `AggressiveTypeInferencer.visit_BoolOp()`, type assertions performed on the left-hand-side don't result in Pluthon AST nodes that convert _UPLC_ data types to primitive types.

 This leads to unexpected runtime type errors, and can potentially lead to smart contract dead-locks if the compiled validator isn't sufficiently unit-tested.

-The following validator is an example of valid Opshin that will produce UPLC that will always fail if the left-hand-side of the and expression is true:
+The following validator is an example of valid OpShin that will produce _UPLC_ that will always fail if the left-hand-side of the and expression is true:

 ```python
 from opshin.prelude import *